vocdoni/docs/docs/architecture/components/census-service.md

   "request": {
     "method": "addClaim",
-    "censusId": "0x12345678/0x23456789", // where to add the claim (must already exist) "claimData": "string", // typically, a hash of a public key "timestamp": 1556110671
+    "censusId": "0x12345678/0x23456789", // where to add the claim (must already exist) "claimData": "base64-string", // typically, a hash of a public key "timestamp": 1556110671
   },
   "signature": "string"